Age: You must be 17 years old, or 16 years old with a parental consent form

 Blood donation: Whole blood: 56 days (8 weeks) since last donation.
 Automated, double red cells: 112 days.

-Blood transfusion: three months after receiving blood or blood products.
+Blood transfusion: 3 months after receiving blood or blood products.

 Cancer: One year after treatment completed with no recurrence.
 Leukemia and Lymphomas cannot be accepted.
 Carcinoma in situ of cervix is acceptable.
 Skin cancer is usually acceptable if basal or squamous cell.
 Melanoma –one year after completion of treatment and no recurrence.